psu13/mutable-hakyll/posts/why-soccer-is-better-than-your-favorite-sport.md

 - Similarly, does anyone understand what a hand ball is anymore?
 This is almost as complicated as the catch rules in the NFL.

+- I don't like PK shootouts.
+But what else are you going to do?
+I don't know.
+But I still don't like them.

 - What is the deal with substitutions?
 Why is the game structured so that the last 10-15 minutes of every match seem to be played with 10 zombies and a goalie with leg cramps against 10 other zombies with leg cramps and a goalie?
 OK sometimes it's